ProDesignerNurul/assignment-9-quiz-crackerz/README.md

 2. Added A Question Page!
 3. Added A Blog Page!
 4. Added A Header, and it's Show All-Time in Any of Page!
+5. Added Some Dynamic Data and Dynamically Use it in This Website!

 1. Website Live Link :